 In her early 30s at the time, Dr. Liang took a year off her fellowship to undergo chemotherapy and three surgeries.
 The procedures worked; today she’s cancer free.
 But there was an additional benefit — a profound connection with her patients, especially other cancer survivors.

 “There is strength, connection and healing in sharing vulnerability,” she says.
 She calls it “reciprocal empathy.”

 The care Dr. Liang received is the same kind she practices: Integrative medicine, or the combination of conventional, evidence-based medicine with unconventional treatment, such as mindfulness, meditation, yoga and acupuncture.

 “With everything I went through as a patient, I’m passionate about including integrative medicine in my practice,” she says.
 “It’s about augmenting allopathic medicine with a mind-body healing for a more holistic approach to patient care and well-being.
-It’s helped me get through and maximize my quality of life as a survivor.”
+It’s helped me get through and maximize my quality of life as a cancer survivor.”

 She shares her own story with patients when she thinks it might help them endure tough treatments or the wait for test results.

 “It helps to know someone else has gone through something very similar,” she says.